Mortadelo and Filemon: Mission Implausible

-Mortadelo & Filemon: Mission Implausible (Mortadelo y Filemón contra Jimmy el Cachondo, "Mortadelo and Filemon versus Jimmy the Freak") is a 2014 Spanish animated comedy co-written, directed and edited by Javier Fesser based on the characters from the Mort & Phil comic book series.
+Mortadelo & Filemon: Mission Implausible (Mortadelo y Filemón contra Jimmy el Cachondo, "Mortadelo and Filemon versus Jimmy the Freak") is a 2014 Spanish animated action comedy film co-written, directed and edited by Javier Fesser based on the characters from the Mort & Phil comic book series.
 It achieved six nominations for the 29th Goya Awards, winning in the Best Adapted Screenplay and Best Animated Film categories, and two for the second edition of Premios Feroz.

 Plot

-After installing his 301st vault, Superintendent Vincent, the head of the spy agency known as the T.I.A. (a play on the real life CIA) receives a message from Jimmy the Freak (Jimmy el Cachondo), the agency's main enemy.
+After installing his 301st vault, Superintendent Vincent, the head of the spy agency known as the T.I.A. (a parody of CIA) receives a message from Jimmy the Freak (Jimmy el Cachondo), the agency's main enemy.
 After he successfully steals the vault, The Super calls the unlucky Phil (Filemón) and his sidekick Mort (Mortadelo) (after the former had a dream where he was respected and admired by everyone), when he discovers that a thug he held in jail named Mulecruncher (Tronchamulas) has escaped, and thirsty with rage to apply the technique known as "the Ding-Dong" (El Aquello) (turn the victim inside out).

 At the agency, a furious Mulecruncher ends up being sedated by Professor Bacterium's invention, called Reversulin, which completely changes his angry and intimidating appearance to a kind and polite person.
 The Super orders that Phil and Mort take Mulecruncher to a witness protection program, but after a chase across town for a Mulecruncher in a runaway baby stroller, the trio stop at a reality show named Gran Fulano (a parody of Big Brother)), where a Reversulined Mulecruncher accidentally leaks the Super's whole plan in front of 200 million viewers.

 Jimmy, outraged by his cousin saying he knows where his hiding place is, destroys the roof of the T.I.A. building, which prompts the Super to order Mort and Phil to again take Mulecruncher to their apartment.
 Taking advantage of the fact that Mulecruncher is disoriented by the Reversulin, they force him to do housework, such as darning, ironing, washing and cooking.
 Phil provokes Mulecruncher by joking about the fact that his father didn't want him, so Mulecruncher threatens Phil who, despite being Reversulined, can still perform the "Ding-Dong" on him.
 Above them, an angry Jimmy and his henchmen attempt to destroy the building his cousin was in, failing miserably.
 On the ground floor of the apartment where they were staying, Mulecruncher finds a little old man, half blind, who thinks that Mulecruncher is a child and decides to take him to the police station, but when the effects of the Reversulin wear off, Mulecruncher takes the wheel and goes to his cousin Jimmy's hideout to alert him that he is wanted.